 The Lyndon faucet collection, unlike the rest of DXV's faucets, is certified by The certification is equally valid.
 It is rare that a faucet company uses NSF for certification, but not unheard of.

 Imported faucets comparable to DXV include any number of good quality collections offered by a variety of importers of faucets from Taiwan and China including

 On the domestic side,

-If you have had an experience with a DXV faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment, below.
+We are continuing to research the company.
+If you have experience with DXV faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.